 Physicians Advocacy Institute

-2020 is the fourth year of the Quality Payment Program (QPP) under which physicians will have the opportunity to earn bonuses, or face penalties, in the form of positive, neutral, or negative adjustments based on their performance in the Merit-based Incentive Payment System (MIPS).
+2021 is the fifth year of the Quality Payment Program (QPP) under which physicians will have the opportunity to earn bonuses, or face penalties, in the form of positive, neutral, or negative adjustments based on their performance in the Merit-based Incentive Payment System (MIPS).
 This resource provides an overview of the MIPS program and requirements.

 This interactive tool will help you navigate what resources and support organizations are available and can provide additional information on MIPS categories, scoring, reporting, etc.

 This resource provides guidance for the quality category for individual and small group Practices.
 The quality category is weighted at 40% of the 2021 MIPS final score.

 This resource provides guidance for the cost category and the cost measures for individual, group, and Virtual Group participants.
 The cost category is weighted at 20% of the 2021 MIPS final score.